anthonynsimon/timeflake/README.md

 - **Fast.** Roughly ordered (K-sortable), incremental timestamp in most significant bits enables faster indexing and less fragmentation on database indices (vs UUID v1/v4).
 - **Safe.** With 1.2e+24 unique timeflakes per millisecond, even if you're creating 50 million of them *per millisecond* the chance of a collision is still 1 in a billion.
 You're likely to see a collision when creating 1.3e+12 (one trillion three hundred billion) timeflakes per millisecond.
 - **Efficient.** 128 bits are used to encode a timestamp in milliseconds (48 bits) and a cryptographically generated random number (80 bits).
 - **Flexible.** Out of the box encodings in 128-bit unsigned int, hex, URL-safe base62 and raw bytes.
+Fully compatible with uuid.UUID.

 ## Usage